xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

 <br>[**xeogl**](http://xeogl.org) is an open-source WebGL-based 3D engine that I've been working on for the past year or so.

-<br>Last year, zSpace loaned me one of their *zSpace 300* displays so that I could put together some xeogl demos for its beta support for WebVR.
+<br>Last year, zSpace loaned me one of their *zSpace 300* displays so that I could put together some xeogl demos for its beta WebVR support.
 If you were at [GDC 2017](www.gdconf.co), you might have seen those demos running at the [Khronos booth](https://www.khronos.org/news/events/gdc-2017#gdc2017_booth).

 <br>
  ![]({{ site.url }}/images/xeogl/zspace/zSpaceDevice.jpg)

- <br>The demos were fun to make, and we had lots of fun playing with them in the lab.
-If you happen to be using a zSpace 300 right now, click these thumbnails to run them:
+ <br>These demos were my first foray into WebVR and were lots of fun to make.
+If you happen to be using a zSpace 300 right now, go ahead and click these thumbnails to run them:
  <br>

  ----|----|----